 Growing up, I remember watching TV shows like Dallas where the characters would regularly screw each other over, excusing their behavior with the phrase “it’s just business.”

-Think about it: if every decision about your business has to flow through you, how much harder will it be to delegate tasks I your staff?
+Think about it: if every decision about your business has to flow through you, how much harder will it be to delegate tasks to your staff?
 Don’t be the roadblock limiting the growth of your business.
-Repeat after me: I am not my business.
+Repeat after me: I am not my business and my business is not me.

 Do You Dream of Starting a Business?